- Military Life Cycle

 Legal assistance offices can help with other important documents

-You have access to free legal support through your installation’s legal assistance office for a wide range of circumstances, including support with drafting these other important documents:
+Your installation legal services office provides free assistance for a wide range of circumstances, including support with drafting these other important documents:

 - Power of attorney: This legal document authorizes your caregiver to make parenting decisions on your behalf for a specified period of time, including decisions related to medical care.
 This document is required in your family care plan.

-- Military ID cards: Make sure each family member age 10 or older is registered in the Defense Enrollment Eligibility Reporting System and has a current ID card.
+- Military ID cards: Make sure each family member aged 10 or older is registered in the Defense Enrollment Eligibility Reporting System, or DEERS, and has a current ID card.
 Your caregivers don’t get their own ID cards while caring for your family.

 - Agent letter of authorization: Caregivers can access on-installation facilities to support your family members in their care, but they must have a letter of authorization signed by the commanding officer of the installation.
 You can request this letter through the ID card office at your installation.